ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 ### Conclusions
 As you can see from above, as we scale our Producers in parallel we can observe a linear relationship between adding more Producers and the Throughput increase.
 Now we will continue to scale our DC/OS cluster as well as our Kafka deployment to see if we can get even higher than 3.6 million records/sec with 5 brokers.

-## Optional: Scale your Cluster Again to test 10/15 Producers as well as 6/9 Kafka Broker configurations
+## Optional: Scale your Cluster Again to test 10/15 Producers as well as adding more Partitions

 ### DC/OS Cluster Prerequisites
 - 1 Master